-After the speed events in Lake Louise and Beaver Creek the Alpine Ski World Cup returns to Europe.
-The Ladies World Cup continues in Sestriere (ITA) with an entire weekend dedicated to the technical disciplines with two events:
+After the Alpine World Ski Championships in Saalbachs the Ladies World Cup continues in Sestriere (ITA) with an entire weekend dedicated to the technical disciplines with three events:

 The competitions will be held on the Kandahar Giovanni Alberto Agnelli slope.
 This legendary slope – named Kandahar Slalom at creation – was renamed in 1998 for Giovanni Alberto Agnelli, deceased a few months after taking on the role of Chairman of the 1997 Ski World Championships Organisation Committee.